albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: array.insert(idx,val)

-inserst the value 'val' at the position 'idx' in the array
+inserts the value 'val' at the position 'idx' in the array

 .. js:function:: array.remove(idx)